Category Archives: Iowa

 Exact Boundaries Important

-In newly laid out subdivisions in Bettendorf where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Troy Mills where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly checked, or a piece that is being divided, will certainly need a survey to locate the brand-new edges as well as whole lot lines in Iowa, which must be completely marked so they will never ever come to be shed.
+Land that has actually never ever been exactly surveyed, or an item that is being divided, will call for a survey to find the new edges and lot lines in Iowa, which ought to be completely marked so they will never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.